Salesforce Flow permissions update

 What if I have further questions?

-If you have further questions or require additional support, please contact the Customer Success team.
+If you have further questions or require extra support, contact the Customer Success team.

 Sage People resources